The Brou\'e invariant of a $p$-permutation equivalence: Abstract

 \section{Abstract}

 A perfect isometry $I$ (introduced by Brou\'e) between two blocks $B$ and $C$ is a frequent phenomenon in the block theory of finite groups.
 It maps an irreducible character $\psi$ of $C$ to $\pm$ an irreducible character of $B$.
 Brou\'e proved that the ratio of the codegrees of $\psi$ and $I(\psi)$ is a rational number with $p$-value zero and that its class in $\FF_p$ is independent of $\psi$.
 We call this element the Brou\'e invariant of $I$.
-The goal of this paper is to show that if $I$ comes from a $p$-permutation equivalence or a splendid Rickard equivalence between $B$ and $C$ then, up to a sign, the Brou\'e invariant of $I$ is determined by local data of $B$ and $C$ and is independent of the $p$-permutation equivalence or splendid Rickard equivalence.
+The goal of this paper is to show that if $I$ comes from a $p$-permutation equivalence or a splendid Rickard equivalence between $B$ and $C$ then, up to a sign, the Brou\'e invariant of $I$ is determined by local data of $B$ and $C$ and therefore, up to a sign, is independent of the $p$-permutation equivalence or splendid Rickard equivalence.
 Apart from results on $p$-permutation equivalences, our proof requires new results on extended tensor products and bisets that are also proved in this paper.
+As application of the theorem on the Brou\'e invariant we show that various refinements of the Alperin-McKay Conjecture, introduced by Isaacs-Navarro, Navarro, and Turull are consequences of $p$-permutation equivalences or Rickard equivalences over a sufficiently large complete discrete valuation ring or over $\ZZ_p$, depending on the refinement.